 We utilize an industry-focused model for career advising.
-Each adviser has expertise in major industry areas including; the arts, design, communications, media, education, human service, healthcare, government, public service and STEM fields.
+Each advisor has expertise in major industry areas including; the arts, design, communications, media, education, human service, healthcare, government, public service and STEM fields.

-Our advisers offer several career assessments to help students connect their strengths and personality to potential career paths.
-Students should make an appointment with an adviser to discuss taking an assessment.
+Our advisors offer several career assessments to help students connect their strengths and personality to potential career paths.
+Students should make an appointment with an advisor to discuss taking an assessment.

-Students log in to their HireVCURams account using their VCU email username and password.
+Students log in to their Handshake account through the VCU Single Sign-On using their VCU eID and password.

 Programs and career fairs

 VCU Career Services hosts more than 100 workshops and programs during each academic year.
 Programs and workshops offer students the opportunity to develop core career skills and network with employers about internship or career opportunities.